Mm0p/digitalgarden/src/site/notes/Ingrid Market/Fresh Produce/Before going back to University!.md

 {"dg-publish":true,"permalink":"/ingrid-market/fresh-produce/before-going-back-to-university/"}
 ---

+#freshproduce
 # What have I been up to?
 This is my first [[Ingrid Market/Fresh Produce/Before going back to University!#About the Blog\|Blog]], so a lot of my spare time over the last 3 days have been dedicated to me creating this blog, as well as messing around with the settings and `css` of everything.
-I hope everybody like’s the little market theme I have designed.
+I hope everybody likes the little market theme I have designed.
 	(After watching ‘The French Dispatch’ with Bailey and Emeric, I was very tempted to change it into a newspaper theme but its okay!)
-This has been good for me, as it has given me something *productive* to focus on; otherwise I had felt quite bored over the holidays.
+This has been good for me, as it has given me something *productive* to focus on; I would have felt quite bored over the holidays.

-Although I do tend to feel quite useless, especially when not working or spending time away on holidays: Reflecting on my time and my life has genuinely been quite helpful to make me feel more human.
+Although I tend to feel quite useless, especially when not working or spending time away on holidays: Reflecting on my time and my life has genuinely been quite helpful to make me feel more human.

 Even though this was supposed to be a birthday gift back in 2023, and I didn’t get it until 2 days before I began University again; I have finally gotten myself a ==piano== for the apartment!!